Alejandro-FA/parallel_bfs/README.md

    > ```bash
    > cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=/opt/local/bin/clang++-mp-17
    > ```
-After this one-step, everytime that you want to recompile the project you simply need to execute this:
+After this one-time step, everytime that you want to recompile the project you simply need to execute this:

 ```bash
 cmake --build .